 We have control processes designed to ensure that the fair values received from independent third-party valuation service providers are accurately recorded, that their data inputs and valuation techniques are appropriate and consistently applied and that the assumptions used appear reasonable and consistent with the objective of determining fair value.
 We assess the reasonableness of individual security values received from independent third-party valuation service providers through various analytical techniques, and have procedures to escalate related questions internally and to the independent third-party valuation service providers for resolution.
 To assess the degree of pricing consensus among various valuation service providers for specific asset types, we conduct comparisons of prices received from available sources.
-We use these comparisons to establish a hierarchy for the fair values received from independent third-party valuation service providers to be used for particular security classes.
-We also validate prices for selected securities through reviews by members of management who have relevant expertise and who are independent of those charged with executing investing transactions.
+We use these comparisons to establish a hierarchy for the fair values received from independent third-party valuation service providers for selected securities through reviews by members of management who have relevant expertise and who are independent of those charged with executing investing transactions.